KenzDev01/UCP-CONTROLER/README.md

 # Gameucp
-User Control Panel for a gaming community
+User Control Panel/UCP for a gaming community

 This dashboard gathers statistics of players from a game and displays it on the website control panel.
 It's created purely using HTML/CSS/JS and PHP